-This section lists several examples of how implementations might use the Node administrative tags.
-These examples are given only to demonstrate generic usefulness of the router tagging mechanism.
-Implementation supporting this specification is not required to implement any of the use cases.
+This section lists several examples of how implementations might use the per-node administrative tags.
+These examples are given only to demonstrate the generic usefulness of the router tagging mechanism.
+Implementations supporting this specification are not required to implement any of these use cases.
 It is also worth noting that in some described use cases routers configured to advertise tags help other routers in their calculations but do not themselves implement the same functionality.